 Shellenberger is a painter, filmmaker, playwright and actor who has exhibited in Canada, the U.S. and Europe.
 His last solo exhibition, “Walls of Perception,” was large-scale newspaper collages and photos of his street art installations.
-This short video (in French) of the exhibit at Galerie Pangee is worth a look.
+This short video (in French) of that exhibit is worth a look.

 Stephen Shellenberger’s website, here.